Browser does not support script.

 As a member of the British Society of Immunology, I serve as Secretary to the Immunology Teaching Affinity Group.

-Prior to starting at York St John University in 2015, I completed a Postgraduate Certificate in Higher Education Teaching (PGCHET) and became a Fellow of the Higher Education Authority (FHEA).
+Prior to starting at York St John University in 2015, I completed a Postgraduate Certificate in Higher Education Teaching (PGCHET) and became a Senior Fellow of the Higher Education Authority (SFHEA).

 My research interests are diverse but mainly focus on identifying and quantifying human biological markers (biomarkers) including: